camunda/camunda/docs/src/reference/json-conditions.md

-# JSON
+# JSON Conditions

-Zeebe uses JSON for:

-* User-provided payload
-* Internal data
-* API and protocol messages

-## Message Pack

-For performance reasons JSON is represented using MessagePack, which is a binary representation of JSON.
-Using MessagePack allows the broker to traverse a JSON document on the binary level without interpreting it as a string and without needing to "parse" it.

-As a user, you do not need to deal with MessagePack directly.
-The clients take care of converting between MessagePack and JSON.

-## Conditions

-Conditions can be used for exclusive gateways (i.e., conditional flows) to determine the following task.
+Conditions can be used for conditional flows to determine the following task.

 A condition is a boolean expression with a JavaScript-like syntax.
 It allows to compare properties of the workflow instance payload with other properties or literals (e.g., numbers, strings, etc.).
-The payload properties are selected using JSON Path.
+The payload properties are selected using [JSON Path](http://goessner.net/articles/JsonPath/).

 ```
 $.totalPrice > 100